What is Artificial Insemination (IUI)?

 Indications for IUI Using a Donor’s Sperm

 Donor sperm comes from accredited sperm banks that meet strict Health Canada standards.
-If this is a treatment option for you, the RCC Team will provide you with the necessary information and instruction to move forward.
+If this is a treatment option for you, the team at RCC Fertility centre will provide you with the necessary information and instruction to move forward.

 A session with a trained counselor who specializes in fertility issues is mandatory when using a donor for the artificial insemination process.
 This session will provide you with the opportunity to discuss common issues concerning this type of insemination, and to help you work through any concerns you may have prior to undergoing the procedure.